The abundance of thin dwarf galaxies: a challenge for cosmological simulations: The galaxy intrinsic shape distribution

 This triaxial model leads to much better agreement between predicted and observed $q$ distributions, as seen in the right-hand panel of Fig.~\ref{fig:mock_example}.
 The dotted red line in this panel shows the $b/a$ distribution of $N_{\rm gal}$, obtained from Eq.~\ref{eq:ba_func} for $\alpha=0.2$.
 Clearly, most systems are nearly oblate; $\sim 54 \%$ of them have $b/a>0.9$.
 More importantly, the $c/a$ (dashed red curve) distribution has hardly changed, especially at low $q$.
 For the best fit model, this new procedure implies an slightly higher fraction of thin ``disks'', with $43\%$ and $80\%$ thinner than $c/a=0.2$ and $0.3$, respectively.

 We apply the procedure outlined above to our full GAMA sample to study the minimum fraction of thin disk-like objects needed to reproduce the observed distribution of highly elongated galaxies as a function of stellar mass.
 The results are shown in Fig.~\ref{fig:oblate_triaxial}, where solid and dashed lines indicate the fraction of systems with $c/a<0.2$ and $0.3$, respectively.
 To estimate uncertainties, we have repeated the procedure $100$ times for each mass bin.
 The $10^{\rm th}$-$90^{\rm th}$ percentiles are shown as shaded regions around each curve.
+We have explicitly checked that our recovered fraction of thin galaxies remains statistically consistent when allowing for Gaussian uncertainties in $q$ with $\sigma_q=0.05$ width.
+This is a conservative estimate, as the average error in $q$ is $0.01$ in our GAMA sample.

-The oblate and triaxial models are shown in blue and red colors, respectively, and are in good agreement with each other, confirming that, despite its simplicity, the oblate assumption provides robust estimates of the incidence of thin disks in GAMA.
+The oblate and triaxial models are shown in Fig.~\ref{fig:oblate_triaxial} in blue and red colors, respectively, and are in good agreement with each other, confirming that, despite its simplicity, the oblate assumption provides robust estimates of the incidence of thin disks in GAMA.

 Fig.~\ref{fig:oblate_triaxial} shows that in general galaxies are intrinsically quite flat: thin disks with $c/a < 0.2$ make up $20\%$ to $40\%$ (solid) of all galaxies with stellar masses $10^7<M_{\star}/\rm{M_\odot}<10^{11}$.
 These fractions climb to $60\%$ to $80\%$ for slightly thicker, but still quite flattened $c/a < 0.3$ galaxies (dashed).